2016 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2016-S DCAM Nickel

 The 2016 nickel weighs 5 grams and measures 21.2 millimeters in diameter.
-It contains 75% copper and 25% nickel.
-The coin features designs by Jamie Franki and Felix Schlag.
-It has a plain edge with a thickness of 1.95 millimeters.
+It contains 75% copper and 25% nickel, with a plain edge and a thickness of 1.95 millimeters.

 The Obverse Of The 2016 Nickel

-The obverse displays Thomas Jefferson’s portrait based on Rembrandt Peale’s 1800 painting.
-The portrait shows Jefferson at age 57 as Vice President.
+The obverse displays Thomas Jefferson’s portrait based on Rembrandt Peale’s 1800 painting, showing Jefferson at age 57 as Vice President.
+The design was created by Jamie Franki and engraved by Donna Weaver, debuting in 2006 and continuing unchanged on 2016 strikes.

 The Reverse Of The 2016 Nickel

-he reverse features Monticello, Jefferson’s historic home in Albemarle County, Virginia.
-The motto “E PLURIBUS UNUM” appears across the top of the coin.
-The denominations “FIVE CENTS” and “UNITED STATES OF AMERICA” are inscribed at the bottom.
-The design shows enhanced detail in the dome, balconies, doors and windows.
-This restored version provides crisper imagery than earlier editions.
+The reverse features Monticello, Jefferson’s historic plantation home in Albemarle County, Virginia.
+The motto “E PLURIBUS UNUM” arches across the top, while “FIVE CENTS” and “UNITED STATES OF AMERICA” appear at the bottom.

 Other Features Of The 2016 Nickel